DSSGxUK/bmwi/documentation/docs/steps/error.md

 ### Most important Structural Variables

 Individual exploration might be interesting but can also be very time consuming.
-There is an option to get an overview of which features are most linearly related to the prediction errors.
-The features are then listed in the order of importance.
-There is a provision to choose how many variables to show.
+There is an option to get an overview of which features correlate to the errors and therefore explain the variance in the errors well.
+The features are selected using [Sequential Feature Selector](http://rasbt.github.io/mlxtend/user_guide/feature_selection/SequentialFeatureSelector/), a greedy algorithm that reduces feature dimensions.
+The features are listed in the order of importance, and there is a provision to choose how many features to show.

-<span style="color:red">Explain how they have been calculated.</span>
+For example, if “eligible area” is selected as one of the important features, this means that the errors of the kreise eligible for funding is very different than the errors of thous who are not.
+This implies that there is something special about these groups, and it’s worth to plot them.

 ![](https://i.imgur.com/zNZCKye.png)